-- Develop and implement individual goals and action plans for academic achievement at GPA to access college in the future. - 2 Participate in additional academic supports, if needed. - 3 Demonstrate study skills and organizational strategies that lead to academic success. - 4 Progress toward academic independence and personal accountability throughout each academic year.
+- Develop and implement individual goals and action plans for academic achievement at GPA and access to college upon graduation. - Participate in additional academic supports, if needed. - Demonstrate academic organizational and study skills. - Put forth daily effort in all classes.

 School Song "The Greatest Love of All"